 You can even get adapters on Amazon or directly from Apple.
 For example, the Belkin MagSafe adapter is a great choice for mounting your iPhone directly on your Mac.

-Creating a setup like this allows you to record content with ease using only your iPhone.
+Creating a setup like this allows you to record video easily on your iPhone.
 Once you have Continuity Camera set up, you can even use it inside Riverside to record high quality videos.

 And the best part?
 There are no wires or adapters needed to get this setup working.
 It happens completely wirelessly.
 All you need to do is make sure you're updated to iOS 16 on your iPhone, macOS Ventura or newer, and that both devices are signed into the same iCloud account.